-- 1. I can confirm that my child has been diagnosed with asthma / has been prescribed an inhaler [delete as appropriate]. - 2.
-My child has a working, in-date inhaler, clearly labelled with their name, which they will bring with them to school every day. - 3.
-In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.
+1. I can confirm that my child has been diagnosed with asthma / has been prescribed an inhaler [delete as appropriate].

+2. My child has a working, in-date inhaler, clearly labelled with their name, which will remain in school at all times.

+3. In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.